 Meeting Times

-*Meeting time 5:15 am at Hatteras Landing Marina in Hatteras, NC for Hatteras trips from May to late June, 5:30 July to mid August, 5:45 for late August and early Sept, 6:00 for late September and early to mid-October.
+*Meeting time 5:00 am at Hatteras Landing Marina in Hatteras, NC for Hatteras trips from May through June, 5:15 for August trips through the 17th, 05:30 for late summer trips from Wanchese, and 05:45 for trips from Hatteras in September and October.
 Our winter trips meet at 0600.

 *Trips are 10.5 to 11 hours in duration